1337r0j4n/php-backdoors/README.md

   - all tested
   - perfectly work

- ### the shell that can bypass LiteSpeed and other WAF
+ ### the shells that can bypass LiteSpeed and other WAF

 ```
+- Anti Shell
+- APT Probe Shell
+- Dadsec WSO Shell
 - Elep FileManager
+- Gecko Shell
 - LiteSpeed Bypass Shell
 - Pr1v5H3!!
 Shell
-- Dadsec WSO Shell
+- ZERO Shell
-- APT Probe Shell
+- zerobyte Shell
 ```
+---

+> **if this repositories was really helpful for you, then click star, fork button and share to yours friends.**

+> **thanks you for visiting <3, Have a pretty day**
+---

 <!-- GNIHSIHP LLEHSBEW -->